AbdAnalyst/TextSimilarityTool/README.md

 ## 📝 Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests to improve the tool.
+Feel free to submit issues or pull requests to improve the tool at abdullahh@gmail.com

 ## 📄 License

 This project is open-source and available under the MIT License.

+# About Me

+I am a Data Analyst at AtkinsRealis working with different clients to overcome their issues related to Data.